 How Is Sleep Apnea Treated?

-With the advanced treatments in the medical field, there are multiple options which are suggested based on the condition and severity of the child.
+With the advanced treatments in the medical field, there are multiple options that are suggested based on the condition and severity of the child.
 If it is the underlying issue that causes sleep apnea in your child, that issue will be treated.
-Few of them may include medication that involves steroids.
+A few of them may include medication that involves steroids.
 It also includes the removal of tonsils and adenoids.
-The other options include the positive airway pressure therapy and using the oral appliances which enhances smooth air flow.
-However, more often only short-term treatment, let be a machine or medicines, will be required as the infant sleep apnea will disappear as the child grows up.
+The other options include positive airway pressure therapy and using oral appliances, which enhances smooth airflow.
+However, more often, only short-term treatment, let be a machine or medicines, will be required as the infant sleep apnea will disappear as the child grows up.

 Are There Complications Of Sleep Apnea?

-The complications include obesity, the enhances the risk of heart stroke and problems with the blood circulation.
+The complications include obesity and enhance the risk of heart stroke and problems with blood circulation.
 There are even cases where the issue is with the cardiovascular systems.
-Ensure that when you witness the symptoms, you consult a doctor otherwise there will be a strain on the heart of the baby.
+Ensure that when you witness the symptoms, you consult a doctor; otherwise, there will be a strain on the heart of the baby.